AdaCore/gnatstudio/docs/users_guide/projects.rst

 object files resulting from the compilation are put into that directory instead of the object directory of the original project.

-Adding files to project extentions
+Adding files to project extensions
 ----------------------------------

 .. index:: Add To Extending Project

-Once you loaded a project extention in GPS, most things are transparent to the extention.
-If you open a file through the :menuselection:`File --> Open From Project` dialog, the files found in the local directory of the extention project will be picked up first.
-Build actions create object files in the project extentions's directory, leaving the original project untouched.
+Once you loaded a project extension in GPS, most things are transparent to the extension.
+If you open a file through the :menuselection:`File --> Open From Project` dialog, the files found in the local directory of the extension project will be picked up first.
+Build actions create object files in the project extensions's directory, leaving the original project untouched.

-You may want to work on a source file you didn't put in the project extention when you created it.
+You may want to work on a source file you didn't put in the project extension when you created it.
 You could edit the file in the original project provided you have write access to it.
-However, it's generally better to edit it in the context of the project extention, so the original project can be shared among developers.
+However, it's generally better to edit it in the context of the project extension, so the original project can be shared among developers.
 Do this by clicking on the file in the :guilabel:`Project` view and selecting the menu :menuselection:`Add To Extending Project`.
 Pop up a dialog asking whether you want GPS to copy